killerducky/learn-to-play-go.github.io/README.md

 - jgoboard - this is used only on puzzle 1 and creates a free play board.

 Shortcodes are used as follows: `{{< alert >}}Blah blah blah{{< /alert >}}`, `{{< tsumego sgf="(;FF[4]GM[1]VW[aa:jj]SZ[9]ST[2][...])" >}}`, or `{{< black "word(s) to make bold" >}}`

+## Editing the interactive puzzles
+The puzzles are located in  themes/ltpg/static/puzzleSGFs and are .sgf files named according to the puzzle page they belong to.
+To edit the text you can just edit them in any sgf editor (I am using Drago it has all I need) simple text edits are even possible online

+to mark a variation as correct add the [TE] (tesuji) flag to it.
+Any variation that ends without this flag is marked as incorrect.

+## Deploying locally
+To deploy this webpage locally you need git and hugo installed.

+Once done ```git pull https://gitlab.com/Adam314159/hugo-ltpg``` to download the project

+navigate to the project folder in your cmd (rather with administrator privilidges) and ```hugo serve``` to start a local server

+You can preview on displayed localhost URL, any change to the files will immediately be previewed there.